 What Is The Market Conditions Model?

 The Market Conditions Model measures market conditions in a probabilistic way.
 For example, it may signal Favorable conditions if there is a high probability of a market rise with low risk.
 However, a signal of Favorable conditions is not a guarantee of a Bull Market nor does a signal of Hostile conditions presage, with certainty, a Bear Market.
 However, the three conditions, when coupled with the appropriate fund baskets, work incredibly well in lowering risk and improving returns across full market cycles (see What Is A Full Market Cycle And Why Should I Care?).

-Tactical Market Conditions and Strategic Asset Allocation Compared
+Comparison: Market Conditions versus Strategic Asset Allocation (aka Buy and Hold)

 We begin with the Vanguard Balanced Index Fund (VBINX), the poster child for Strategic Asset Allocation which is widely considered a suitable core portfolio holding for all investors.
 Vanguard Balanced applies a fixed 60% allocation to equities and 40% allocation to fixed income.